droosma/blog/content/post/making-sense-or-unstructured-data/index.md

 In this approach, we first split the file into chunks using the `GetChunks` function.
 These chunks are then processed in parallel with `ExtractListings` to extract individual car listings.
 Finally, `Task.WhenAll` synchronizes the parallel tasks, ensuring that all data is processed before printing the structured listings to the console.
 This method not only minimizes the risk of exceeding token limits but also maintains a high processing speed.

 By executing this code, you can achieve the same detailed output as before while effectively managing larger data volumes.
 We have successfully transformed unstructured data into structured data, ready for further processing or analysis using more traditional methods.
+So now we have a system that can handle large volumes of unstructured data, and parse it into structured data.
+This system is not only efficient but also cost-effective, as it uses the right model for the right task, ensuring optimal performance without unnecessary expense.
+There are a few more things we can do to enhance this system further.
 If you are curious about the additional capabilities of Microsoft's Semantic Kernel, let's explore some advanced features next.

 ## Creating and calling functions